LGBT+ Related Information for Staff

 For example: "They (meaning just Ashley) emailed over all the information you need" or "Ashley sent their notes around before the class" and "Ashley needs that report, can you print it off for them?"

-How do I ask someone what pronouns they use?
+How do I use pronouns or ask someone what pronouns they use?

-If you are asking as part of an introduction exercise and you want to quickly explain what gender pronouns are, you can try something like this: “Tell us your name, where you come from, and your pronouns.
+If you are asking as part of an introduction exercise and you want to quickly explain what gender pronouns are, you can try something like this: “Tell us your name, where you come from, and your pronouns if you feel comfortable sharing.
 That means the pronouns that you use in reference to yourself."

 What if I make a mistake?